South American Gambling Laws And How They Compare To The Rest Of The World| 26 February, 2021

 Brazil poses another weird conundrum for gamblers.
 Currently there is absolutely no specific regulation regarding online social games in Brazil.
 Games, such as those from Facebook or any others purchased from Steam, are unregulated and unruled.

 These games are deemed legal and require zero licensing requirement.
-Unlike physical casinos in Brazil that require a license, online casinos fall under the same category as online social games, thus games such as slots and bingo are illegal physically, but are completely legal and unregulated if played online.
+Unlike physical casinos in Brazil that require a license, online casinos such as goldenslot fall under the same category as online social games, thus games such as slots and bingo are illegal physically, but are completely legal and unregulated if played online.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp